houbie/lessc/README.md

 When using the Twitter Bootstrap grails plugin, it is not necessary to copy all the LESS files to your projects.
 Only copy the ones that you want to customize (typically variables.less).
-Only specify the LESS files that you actually use to prevent unnecessary compilation of imported LESS files:
+Only specify the LESS files that you actually use to prevent unnecessary compilation of LESS files that are only imported:

     includes = ['less/bootstrap.less']
     includePlugins = ['twitter-bootstrap']